jacobrees/Interactive-Dictionary/README.md

 # Interactive-Dictionary

-> This project is an interactive diction that has been built in Python3.
+> This project is an interactive dictionary that has been built in Python3.

 # Getting Started